Michael J. Prince: Awards and recognition

 In 2007, Dr. Prince received a President’s Award from the Canadian Association for Community Living, in recognition of "exceptional contribution to Canadians’ understanding of public policy that builds an inclusive and accessible Canada."
 In 2011, he received the University of Victoria Community Leadership Award.
 In 2012, Professor Prince was presented a Queen Elizabeth II Diamond Jubilee Medal for his public services.
 Dr. Prince was named Academic of the Year in 2014 by the Confederation of Faculty Associations of British Columbia.
 Awarded, with his co-authors, the 2014 Donald Smiley Prize by the Canadian Political Science Association, for Public Budgeting in the Age of Crises: Canada’s Shifting Budgetary Domains and Temporal Budgeting, as the best book published in English or French in the field relating to the study of government and politics in Canada in the previous year.

 In the 2022 book by acclaimed journalist Mark Bulgutch, Inspiring Canadians, Prince was featured as one of forty Canadians and their visions to make the country a better place for all.
 The chapter on Prince focused on ensuring dignity for people living with disabilities.

+On 18 December 2024, Prince was appointed as a Member of the Order of Canada for his 'significant contributions to disability rights in Canada.'
+Prince was also cited for his 'dedicated activism and advocacy for inclusion and accessibility.'